MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/modern-web-part-optimization.md

 There are three categories of possible causes for poor web part performance.
 Use the information below to determine which issues apply to your scenario.

 - Web part script size and dependencies
-    - Optimize initial script downloaded necessary to render the mainline scenario for view mode only
+  - Optimize the initial script that renders the mainline scenario for _view mode only_
   - Move the less frequent scenarios and edit mode code (like property pane) to separate chunks using import() statement
   - Review dependencies of the package.json to remove any dead code completely.
 Move any test/build only dependencies to devDependencies
   - CDN is required for optimal static resource download.
 Public is preferable for js/css
   - Reuse frameworks like React and Fabric imports that come as part of spfx
   - Use the latest version of the spfx framework and upgrade as the new ones come out
 - Data fetching/caching
   - If the webpart relies on extra server calls to fetch data for display, ensure those server APIs are fast and/or implement client side caching (such as using localStorage or IndexDB for larger sets).
   - If multiple calls are required to render the critical data consider batching on the server or other ways of minimizing down to a single call.
   - Alternatively, if some elements of data require a slower API, but it's not critical to initial rendering - decouple that to a separate call that happens after critical data is rendered
   - If multiple parts use the same data, utilize a common data layer to avoid duplicate calls
 - Rendering time
   - Any media sources like images / videos should be sized to the container / device / network limitation to avoid downloading unnecessary large assets.
 See CDN for content dependencies
   - When rendering does occur, avoid API calls that cause re-flow, complex CSS rules or overdone animations.
-See more in https://developers.google.com/speed/docs/insights/browser-reflow
+See more in <https://developers.google.com/speed/docs/insights/browser-reflow>
   - Avoid usage of chained long running tasks - instead break them apart into separate queues.
-See more at https://developers.google.com/web/fundamentals/performance/rendering/optimize-javascript-execution
+See more at <https://developers.google.com/web/fundamentals/performance/rendering/optimize-javascript-execution>
   - Reserve corresponding space for asynchronously rendering media or elements to avoid jank
   - If browser doesn't support a feature used in rendering check for that right away to either load a polyfill or exclude running dependent code if not critical dispose resources such as event handlers to avoid leaking memory

 ## Related topics